-As is evident from this figure, when the viewer-centered influence is 1.0, with no object-centered influence (Figure 5A), information on the viewer-centered left has a fairly low probability of being drawn, with the probability of the daisy head at .75 and that of the petal that occupies the leftmost position at .38.
+As is evident from this figure, when the viewer-centered influence is 1.0 with no object-centered influence (Figure 5a), information on the viewer-centered left has a fairly low probability of being drawn, with the probability of the daisy head at 0.75 and the petal that occupies the leftmost position at 0.38.
 It is interesting to note that while the daisy head has a .75 probability, the petals to the relative right of the daisy head, defined by the viewer, have a lower probability (.62 and .63) because their probabilities are contingent on the daisy head.
 Thus, even when the gradient is imposed purely egocentrically, there is still some influence of the object structure on performance.
 The effect of inheritance is even more dramatically observed in the right panel.
-When the viewer-centered effect is set to have no influence and neglect arises solely within the object-centered frame (Figure 5B), information to the right of the canonical midline of the daisy has a high probability of being drawn (approximately .94), whereas the petals and leaf on the left of the intrinsic axis have a very low probability of being drawn (approximately .24).
-The leaf on the canonical left stem has a probability of .06, both because it is conditional on its parent stem's being drawn and because it occupies the most extreme left position in the object-centered frame.
-Of note, then, is that the neglect is more marked in the object-centered than in the viewer-centered case.
-We now explore the implications of these effects for human performance and determine whether these reference frames and combinations thereof can provide an account of the individual patient's copying.
+When the viewer-centered effect is set to have no influence and neglect arises solely within the object-centered frame (Figure 5b), information to the right of the canonical midline of the daisy has a high probability of being drawn (approximately 0.94) whereas the petals and leaf on the left of the intrinsic axis have a very low probability of being drawn (approximately 0.24).
+The leaf on the canonical left stem has a probability of 0.06 both because it is conditional on its parent stem being drawn and because it occupies the most extreme left position in the object-centered frame.
+Of note, then, is that the neglect is more marked in the object-centered than the viewer-centered case.
+We now explore the implications of these effects for the human performance and determine whether these reference frames and combinations thereof can provide an account of the individual patient's copying.

 Both patients showed neglect in their copying of the upright daisy.
 Note that because the standard copying task confounds the influences of reference frames centered on the viewer, the environment, and the object, we cannot determine the individual contribution of these different reference frames to performance.
-The critical data, then, come from the performance of the patients on the misoriented daisies.
-We discuss J.M.'s data first, followed by those of G.S.
+We turn, then, to the performance of the patients on the misoriented daisies and discuss JM's data first followed by those of GS.

-Figure 6A presents examples of J.M.'s copy of one of each target daisy.
-In order to account for his performance, we selected coefficients that would best reproduce the findings; the relative weightings of viewer- and objectcentered neglect selected were .6 and .4, respectively.
-The resultant numerical values for each part are shown in Figure 6B, and in Figure 6C, we display the output of the model when a threshold of .57 is applied to the data, to reflect which features would be neglected.
-Note that we depict the targets with rounded leaves, as in Figures 2 and 3, and the output of the model with more rectangular leaves, as in Figure 6, in order to differentiate between the two.
+Figure 6a presents examples of JM's copy of one of each target daisy.
+In order to account for his performance, we selected coefficients that we thought would best reproduce the findings; the relative weightings of viewer- and object-centered neglect selected were 0.6 and 0.4, respectively.
+The resultant numerical values are shown for each part in Figure 6b and, in Figure 6c, we display the output of the model when a threshold of .57 is applied to the data to reflect which features would be neglected.
+Note that we depict the targets with rounded leaves, as in Figures 2 and 3, and the output of the model with more rectangular leaves in order to differentiate between the two.